CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

       .. note:: Click the |unlockAll| :sup:`Unlock All Items` button in the *Actions* Toolbar to be able to edit the items again.
+       Use this tool as you add new elements to your map.

 |basic| |FA| Adding a Legend